scottpetrovic/animator-video-reference/README.md

 # Installation
+You need to have FFMPEG installed for this to work.
+This is generally needed to do things with animation.
+I probably could probably add a warning to the plugin if it isn't found.

 Just download the plugin and insert it into your pykrita folder that contains all your other plugins.
 On linux this will be in your .local > share > krita > pykrita.
 On Windows this will be in your %APPDATA% folder, then Krita > pykrita.
 Make sure the readme is in this directory instead of just the folder that contains the contents.

 # Usage